AcceleratedLinux/accelerated-linux/linux/Documentation/gpu/drm-kms-helpers.rst

 HDMI Infoframes Helper Reference
 ================================

-Strictly speaking this is not a DRM helper library but generally useable by any driver interfacing with HDMI outputs like v4l or alsa drivers.
+Strictly speaking this is not a DRM helper library but generally usable by any driver interfacing with HDMI outputs like v4l or alsa drivers.
 But it nicely fits into the overall topic of mode setting helper libraries and hence is also included here.